marijnh/Eloquent-JavaScript/17_canvas.md

 {{index display}}

 For nondemanding applications, it really doesn't matter much which interface you choose.
-The [second display](canvas#canvasdisplay) we built for our game in this chapter could have been implemented using any of these three ((graphics)) technologies since it does not need to draw text, handle mouse interaction, or work with an extraordinarily large amount of elements.
+The display we built for our game in this chapter could have been implemented using any of these three ((graphics)) technologies since it does not need to draw text, handle mouse interaction, or work with an extraordinarily large amount of elements.

 ## Summary

-In this chapter, we discussed techniques for drawing graphics in the browser, focusing on the `<canvas>` element.
+In this chapter we discussed techniques for drawing graphics in the browser, focusing on the `<canvas>` element.

 A canvas node represents an area in a document that our program may